asalber/asalber.github.io/rkteaching/index.md

 To install the software on Mac OS systems, you must take the following steps:

 1. **Install R**.
-R can be downloaded from the web <https://cran.r-project.org/>.
+R can be downloaded from the web [https://cran.r-project.org](https://cran.r-project.org/bin/macosx/el-capitan/base/R-3.5.3.pkg).
-You have to select the Mac OS distribution and follow the instructions there.
-It is required an R version 3.4 or higher.
+It is recommended version 3.5.3 for MacOs.

-2. **Install RKWard**.
+1. **Install RKWard**.
 RKWard can be downloaded from the web <http://rkward.sourceforge.net>.
 You have to select the Mac Os distribution (<https://download.kde.org/stable/rkward/0.7.0/mac/RKWard-binary-0.7.0b_OSX10.11_KF5-5.42.0_needs_CRAN_R-3.5.0.pkg>) and follow the instructions there.
 It is required a Mac Os version 10.11 or higher.